-Some people left instructions in their wills that steps should be taken before burial to avoid premature burial, such as severing the arteries in their neck.
-Elsewhere physicians might press red hot pokers against the feet, push needles under the nails or burn the skin – anything to determine if the corpse was, in fact, a corpse!
+Some people left instructions in their wills that doctors should take steps after their death to avoid premature burial.
+For example, they might sever the arteries in their neck.
+Elsewhere physicians might press red hot pokers against the feet, push needles under the nails or burn the skin.
+Anything to determine if the corpse was, in fact, a corpse!

 I actually wrote a story, inspired by such grave bells, which you can find here.